 The Company uses deferred settlement mortgages as a cost-efficient way to invest in mortgage-backed securities.
 In this approach, the investor accepts delayed settlement on the purchase of mortgage-backed securities in return for a modest reduction in the price paid for those mortgage-backed securities.
 The price differential is directly related to the fact that the investor does not enjoy the higher yield typically offered by mortgagebacked securities relative to the interest rate earned on cash equivalents held for the period between normal settlement and the agreed upon deferred settlement.
-At December 31, 2019 and 2018, these securities had an amortized cost of \$2,274,738 and \$5,783,000, respectively.
-At December 31, 2019 and 2018, these securities had a fair value of \$2,274,936 and \$5,813,000, respectively.
-The net of these amounts are included in fixed maturities on the Company's Consolidated Balance Sheets.
-Gains and losses on deferred settlement mortgages were immaterial to the financial statements during the years ended December 31, 2019 and 2018.
+At December 31, 2020 and 2019, these securities had an amortized cost of \$85,890,556 and \$2,274,738, respectively.
+At December 31, 2020 and 2019, these securities had a fair value of \$85,890,556 and \$2,274,936, respectively.
+The net of these amounts is included in fixed maturities on the Company's Consolidated Balance Sheet.
+Gains on deferred settlement mortgages in the financial statements were \$2,584,269 for the year ended 2020 and immaterial for 2019.